ZTF SN Ia DR2: Colour standardisation of Type Ia Supernovae and its dependence on environment: Colour-residual relation

-We thus conclude from this detailed study of the standardisation parameters as a function of SN~Ia environment that: (1) $\beta$ depends on the host stellar mass, such than lower mass hosts (\prov{$\log(M_\star/M_\odot)<9.2$}) exhibit a higher $\beta$ than other targets.
-This low-mass host $\beta$ value is compatible with expectation from dust model ($\beta\sim4.1$) if the colour-magnitude relation is indeed driven by Milky Way-like dust.
+We thus conclude from this detailed study of the standardisation parameters as a function of SN~Ia environment that (1) $\beta$ depends on the stellar mass of the host, such that lower-mass hosts ($\log(M_\star/M_\odot)<9.2$) exhibit a higher $\beta$ than other targets.
+This low-mass host $\beta$ value is compatible with the expectation from dust models ($\beta\sim4.1$) if the colour-magnitude relation is indeed driven by Milky Way-like dust.
 (2) Accounting for $\beta$ variations does not cancel the mass step and/or the local colour step, which seems to play a significant role in SN~Ia standardisation.
-The accurate modeling of SN Ia astrophysical dependencies thus seems more complicated than expected.
+The accurate modelling of SN Ia astrophysical dependences thus seems to be more complicated than expected.

-A different $\beta$ for high/low mass host SNe has previously been seen in \cite{Sullivan_2010, Rubin_2015, Rubin_2023}. \cite{Gonzalez-Gaitan_2021} find a $2.9$ difference in $\beta$ when fitting in two $\beta$ bins, and no reduction of the mass step when fitting multiple (up to 4) $\beta$, in accordance with our results.
-In a companion paper, \drpaper{Popovic et al. (2024c)} present a similar analysis including high redshift data and draw similar conclusions concerning the $\beta$-host mass relation that does not seem to vary as a function of redshift.
-In the next section we further investigate the \cite{Brout_Scolnic_2021} model, which suggests that $\beta$ evolves as a function of host mass, and claims this is the root cause of the other astrophysical biases \citep[see also][]{Popovic_2023, Wiseman_2023}.
+A different $\beta$ for high- or low-mass host SNe was previously reported in \cite{Sullivan_2010, Rubin_2015, Rubin_2023}. \cite{Gonzalez-Gaitan_2021} reported a $2.9$ difference in $\beta$ when fitting in two $\beta$ bins, and no reduction of the mass step when fitting multiple (up to 4) $\beta$, in accordance with our results.
+In a companion paper, \cite{Popovic_2024} presented a similar analysis including high-redshift data.
+They drew similar conclusions concerning the $\beta$-host mass relation, which does not seem to vary as a function of redshift.
+In the next section, we further investigate the \cite{Brout_Scolnic_2021} model, which suggests that $\beta$ evolves as a function of host mass and claims that this is the root cause of the other astrophysical biases \citep[see also][]{Popovic_2023, Wiseman_2023}.